dmentze/ForestHike/readme.md

 Prerequisites are to have standard c++ tools suite installed along with cmake.

-Download application from here:  xxx
+Download application from here:  https://github.com/dmentze/ForestHike

 Change directories into the topmost directory, and create a build directory:  e.g. mkdir build